-Shared ownership allows you to buy a property which otherwise would not be affordable.
+Shared ownership allows you to buy a property that otherwise would not be affordable.

 Who is eligible?